GroMoKoSo/GroMoKoSo-Meta/docs/architecture_arc42.md

 | Repository | Handles data persistence                  |
 | Entity     | Entities and value-objects                |

-The corresponding class-diagram can be found TODO: Insert component_class diagram here
+The corresponding class-diagram can be found [here](/docs/diagrams/level_4_class/api-management-class-diagram.drawio).
+The corresponding entity-relationship-diagram can be found [here](/docs/diagrams/level_4_class/api-management-er-diagram.svg).

 ### 5.3.5 McpManagement
 The McpManagement implements a layer architecture as described in [5.3.1](#531-multi-layered-architecture)